mercadoalex/-randomWordsAndMatches/README.md

 A single enpoint called "\search" that needs two parameters, the amount of words and the word to serach for coincidences.
 A JSON and a YAML file are generated with the response.

-For testing purposes I used Jasmine, unitl know there is only 1 spec.
+For testing purposes I used Jasmine, unitl now there is only 1 spec.
 And finally the dockerfile is included, the internal and extrenal port defined is `8081`.

 No front-end until this point.